 Over 27 Territorial Authorities participated in SCFNZ shared learning events (regional or digital).
-Evaluation showed '80% of participants intended to use the learnings from these events in their work'
+Evaluation showed that '80% of participants intended to use the learnings from these events in their work'

-- #4 regional workshops: Sustainable Development Goals; Introduction to Safe Communities model, evaluation and success planning, linking national and regional priorities. - #2 webinars facilitated: 'It's not what happens- it's how you deal with it'- maximising opportunities and addressing challenges; 'Crime Prevention, Local Government and Safe Communities'.
-There are over 27 archived webinars available online. - #3 Zoom discussions: To share initial Covid-19 responses during levels 3 &4, including priority areas and activities; then to identify, share the gaps and opportunities in the Covid-19 recovery phase and the alignment/realignment of the Safe Community annual plans feeding into regional recovery plans. - #4 newsletters: to build the network profile and celebrate and share success stories - #25 e- alerts: on effective practice, new resources, events, training opportunities, key learnings, network news and information
+- #4 regional workshops: Sustainable Development Goals; Introduction to Safe Communities Model, Evaluation and success planning, Linking National and Regional Priorities. - #2 webinars facilitated: 'It's not what happens- it's how you deal with it?'- maximising opportunities and addressing challenges; 'Crime Prevention, Local Government and Safe Communities'.
+Over 27 archived webinars online. - #3 Zoom Discussions: To share initial Covid-19 responses during levels 3 &4, including priority areas and activities; then to identify, share the gaps and opportunities in the Covid-19 recovery phase and the alignment/realignment of the Safe Community annual plans feeding into regional recovery plans. - > #4 newsletters: to build the network profile and celebrate and share success stories - #25 e- alerts: on effective practice, new resources, events, training opportunities, key learning, network news and information